-Learn how to avoid plagiarism and cite properly by watching the Plagiarism Tutorial offered by Shepard Library.
+Learn how to avoid plagiarism and cite properly by learning the Plagiarism Tutorial.

 EndNote is an online search tool - it provides a simple way to search online bibliographic databases and retrieve the references directly into EndNote.
 It can also import data files saved from a variety of online services and library databases.

 Citation machine helps students and professional researchers to properly credit the information that they use.
 Its primary goal is to make it so easy for student researchers to cite their information sources, that there is virtually no reason not to.

 A easy-to-use tool to help you collect, organize, cite, and share your research sources.

 Circulating books can be borrowed at the Circulation Desk or Information Desk.
 NCCU students, faculty and staff must present a NCCU ID to borrow library materials.
 Shepard Library circulation policies are designed to permit prompt and equitable use of library materials.
 The staff is committed to meeting the research needs of the library's patrons.
 The Circulation staff will explain specific borrowing guidelines and fine policies.